frnco/servermanager/README.md

 ### What Works

-* Nginx -> Setting up and deploying configuratioin files using JSon.
+* Nginx -> Setting up and deploying configuration files using JSon.
+* HostsFile -> Updating /etc/hosts (Or wherever it is located) on the Server for all enabled servers;
+* Restarting Nginx -> Restarts Nginx if defined on server.json

 ### What doesn't Work